 The opening session will be the official opening of EuroPCom 2016.
 Top-level EU representatives will be invited to share their personal reflections on Europe as a source of inspiration.
 This will be followed by a keynote speech on the history and future vision of Europe.
 The audience will also be given the opportunity to reflect further on inspiring Europe, and on their experience and future ambitions in communication on this.
 The plenary session will conclude with the EuroPCom Public Communications Award ceremony.

-Countries across Europe face the challenge of helping millions of refugees to create new lives for themselves.
-These new European residents need support with access to healthcare, education, employment, housing, civic involvement.
+Countries across Europe face the challenge of helping millions of refugees to create new lives.
+These new European residents need support with access to healthcare, education, employment, housing, civic participation and possibly a pathway to citizenship.
 To achieve this, governments at national, regional and local level need to communicate and engage effectively with refugees.
 Yet few national or local administrations have much experience with this new and relatively unknown refugee audience.
 How to embrace this challenge?
-The workshop will explore the latest collaborative research to fill the knowledge gap in order to build effective communication strategies.
-This may be complemented by example(s) of citizen and local government action to engage refugees in local communities.
+This workshop will explore the latest collaborative research to fill the knowledge gap in order to build effective communication strategies, looking at issues such as media consumption, device types, social media behavior, key platforms and influencers.
+This may be complemented by latest Eurobarometer data on migration and example(s) of citizen and local government action to engage refugees in local communities.

 Open data is a tremendous resource that is as yet largely untapped.
 EU institutions, national and local governments collect a vast quantity of high-quality data as part of their everyday work.
 A visible positive impact can already be seen in the domain of transparency and democratic control, civic participation and public administration efficiency.
 This workshop will look at open data practice as a learning process at all levels, showcase benefits of open data using on practical examples, and provide insights into developing open data as a common practice.